dirk1492/http-backend/README.md

 # http-backend
-A simple HTTP server to server pages with a defined status
+A simple HTTP server to serve pages with a defined status